Truett Ethical Conduct Policies

 1. Students who have violated the ethical conduct code listed above, or who have committed any act that is not congruent with their calling as a minister will have to appear before the Seminary Ethical Conduct Committee.

-2. The Seminary Ethical Conduct Committee, comprised of the Associate Dean of Academic Affairs, the Assistant Dean of Student Services, two faculty representatives, and as ex officio, Baylor general counsel, shall administer this Seminary policy.
+2. The Seminary Ethical Conduct Committee, comprised of the Associate Dean of Academic Affairs (or designee), Assistant Dean of Student Services, two faculty or staff representatives, and as ex officio, Baylor general counsel, shall administer this Seminary policy.

 3. The Committee will exercise Christian concern in its dealings with students, and its actions will be intended to be occasions for learning, personal growth, and professional development.
 The welfare of the student, of the seminary community, and of the churches are its primary concerns (Gal.
 6:1-2).
 The Committee, or any member thereof, shall provide written notice of the allegations, and of supporting information, to the student of a violation of the requirements of Ethical Conduct.
 The Committee shall provide the student an opportunity to be heard in person and in writing.